-There are so many due to arrive over the course of the next year, so it’s worth learning how long you’ll be waiting for the one you want to go on sale.
+There are so many due to arrive over the course of the next year, so it’s worth discovering how long you’ll be waiting for the one you want to go on sale.

-Here is our comprehensive list of what EVs are coming when in the car industry.
+Here's our comprehensive list of what EVs are coming when in the car industry.

 The entry-level EQ model is set to borrow its body shape from the GLA compact crossover rather than the A-Class hatchback, leaving more room beneath the seats for batteries without compromising on interior space.
 Originally slated for a mid-2020 debut, it has been delayed as a result of the pandemic, but it's still expected to make its first official appearance before the end of the year.

 Mercedes has yet to reveal much about the car, including which electric powertrain it will use, although the EQA is predicted to deliver 249 miles of range between charges and will likely be priced to compete with the BMW i3.
 Styling should closely follow that of the EQC.